jdkhogan/portfolio/README.md

 The goal is to use this portfolio site to not only showcase my experience, but to enhance the page with features and functionality over time.

+### v2.3
+Added projects, improved styling of code snippets on mobile, and added progress bar on mobile using <code>animation-timeline: scroll()</code>

 ### v2.2
 Rewrote much of the intro content to focus more on my work and goals.
 Re-styled project cards.